emmahyde/thinking-patterns/README.md

 ```

 ### 14. Recursive Thinking - React Tree Component
+#### User Prompt
+> "I need to build a high-performance file tree component in React that can handle over 10,000 nodes with lazy loading and search.
+A naive recursive approach will crash the browser.
+Can you help me think through a more optimized recursive solution using techniques like virtualization and memoization?"

 ```typescript
 // Recursive approach to building file explorer component const response = await mcp.callTool("recursive_thinking", {